Fuzzwah/colocalized-genes-chart/README.md

 ## running

 Drop your list of genes into the `input` directory, then run `python main.py`.
-You'll be prompted with a list of the files in the `input` directory, select the one you'd like to process
+You'll be prompted with a list of the files in the `input` directory, select the one you'd like to process.